Calorique

 Healthy Habits for Children at Any BMI

 • 60 minutes of physical activity daily: The WHO recommends at least 60 minutes of moderate-to-vigorous activity for children aged 5-17.
-This can include sports, active play, cycling, or swimming.
+This can include sports, active play, cycling, dancing, or swimming.
 Use our calories burned calculator to see how different activities compare.

 • Family meals matter: Studies show children who eat regular family meals consume more fruits, vegetables, and whole grains, and have lower rates of overweight.
 Aim for at least 3-4 family dinners per week.